Peterskhan/DFXObjectpool/README.md

 between your program and the operating system.
 The objects stored in the pool have a lifespan as long as the pool itself usually.
 OPool and SOPool will free all of its resources when they are destroyed, but will not reclaim any resources still pending, used by other parts of the program.
-This can lead to a memory leak, if the pool is intentionally destroyed, or goes out of scope, before all of its objects have been released back.
+This can lead to a memory leak, if the pool is intentionally destroyed, or goes out of scope, before all of it's objects have been released back.
 In future versions I may provide options to fix this (such as shared_pointers), currently all you can do is to make sure to release all granted objects back to the pool yourself.
-You can check, if there are any pending objects by calling a function, which will throw an exception if that is the case.
+You can check, if there are any pending objects by calling a function, which will throw an exception if such objects exist.

 ### Memory management
 Please note that OPool and SOPool themselves do not implement low level memory management, such as taking care of memory